SofaPirate/Plaquette/docs/ContinuousServoOut.rst

 ContinuousServoOut
 ==================

-A source unit that controls a continous rotation servo-motor.
+A source unit that controls a continuous rotation servo-motor.
 A continuous servo-motor can move indefinitely forward or backwards.

 Servo motors have three wires: power, ground, and signal.
 The power wire is